How to Restore a Wood Deck

 Steps for Wood Deck Restoration

-Although you can restore an old wood deck in two days, it’s best to spread the job across two weekends so that the wood can dry completely before applying a stain.
+Although you can restore an old wood deck in two days, it is best to spread the job across two weekends so the wood can dry completely before applying a stain.

 Inspect the Wood Deck